peaBerberian/paul-envs.sh/README.md

 In simple single-projects scenarios, it can also be relied on directly.
 Just set the right env variables listed in there (.e.g in an `env` file) and rely on `docker compose` directly (e.g. `docker compose build`).
 It works!

+If you just want to do that, refer to the `compose.yaml` file.
+It contains documentation on how to exploit `docker compose` directly instead of going through my `paul-envs.sh` script.

 ### The paul-envs.sh script